zsid98/AdventureWorks-Sales-Dashboard/README.md

 The source files required minimal cleaning before analysis.
 The following transformations were performed in Power Query:
 - Reviewed source tables and verified data structure.
 - Removed unnecessary blank values where applicable.
-- Corrected data types for numerical fields and dates.
 - Appended yearly sales files (2020–2022) into a single Sales fact table.
 - Removed the Product Description column from the Products table as it was not required for analysis.
 - Disabled loading of intermediate yearly sales queries to maintain a clean data model.